-Over-the-counter derivatives are invested via a counterparty, usually an investment bank.
+Derivatives are executed with counterparties, which can include investment banks.
 To understand a counterparty's ESG risk exposure, we screen counterparties for material ESG issues using our Sustainable Investment Framework.
 Our Dealer Committee monitors the creditworthiness of counterparties and determines an internal rating.
 A view on counterparties' ESG risk exposure forms an important part of that decision-making process.
 Counterparties that score below a threshold (i.e., at-risk or worse) are subject to further investigation and/or may result in a reduction in the overall counterparty rating as assessed by our Dealer Committee.
 This may result in the impacted counterparty being excluded from our list of counterparties with which we transact new business, or potentially, if credit concerns are raised, unwind existing exposures.